BryanKoo/YoutubeEmbedUtils/README.md

 ## How to use
 ### Search channels for videos
 * create /channel subdirectory where input file will be read and output file will be writed
-  * /channel/ch.tsv can an example of input file name
+  * /channel/ch.tsv can be an example of input file name
-* execute search_channel.py to get list of videos for each channel
+* execute search_channel.py to get list of videos for each channel if developer key is available
+* execute scrape_channel.py to get list of videos for each channel if developer key is not available
   * with 1 argument for channel list file
     * it is a tab separated value text file with ANSI (windows default) encoding.
     * ANSI encoding is also called CP949 for Korean character encoding.